l50/ansible-provision-kali/README.md

 - Install my dotfiles and their associated dependencies (https://github.com/l50/dotfiles)
 - Install and configure logrotate for ansible logs
 - Create cronjobs to automatically update my dotfile configuration and run ansible
-- Add SecLists
+- Add the SecLists repo
-- Add X2Go Server
+- Install X2Go Server

 To pick and choose between any of these, simply comment out lines you're not interested in having in site.yml